Trump will attend the historic NASA and SpaceX astronaut launch in Florida next week

 “Our destiny, beyond the Earth, is not only a matter of national identity, but a matter of national security,” Trump said, according to the outlet.

-NASA astronauts Bob Behnken and Doug Hurley crew SpaceX’s new Crew Dragon ship launched from a Falcon 9 rocket on May 27.
+NASA astronauts Bob Behnken and Doug Hurley are slated to launch inside SpaceX’s new Crew Dragon spaceship atop a Falcon 9 rocket on May 27.

-This is the first time that SpaceX, which was founded by Elon Musk in 2002, is launching astronauts into space – and the first time in nearly a decade that Americans will be flown to space on US soil.
-This is also the first time NASA is sending astronauts into orbit aboard a spacecraft built by a private company.
+This would be the first time that SpaceX, which was founded by Elon Musk in 2002, is launching astronauts into space – and the first time in nearly a decade that Americans will be flown to space on US soil.
+It’d also the first time NASA is sending astronauts into orbit aboard a spacecraft built by a private company.

 According to Politico, Rep. Michael Waltz of Florida urged Trump to attend.
 Waltz said Trump was “fired up” after a discussion they had on “the importance of the event to the evolution of the US space program,” Politico reported.